-dark green purple red The pump is turned on and unrefined water is being pumped.
-The pump is turned on and chemicals are being pumped.
-The pump is turned off.
+dark green light green purple the pump is turned on and unrefined water is being pumped. the pump is turned on and chemicals are being pumped. the pump is turned off.
 There is a malfunction in the pump.

 If the pump is controlled via a frequency regulator and the reference for the frequency regulator is set via the controls, then the set percentage is displayed.